kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

   The project decisions are discussed in open issues and we use gitvote process to make the final decision.
     For example: [requests to the CNCF](https://github.com/kserve/community/issues/10)

-  **TODO for KServe team**: need evidance in the rules not just examples
+  The TOC reviewers suggest specifying documented rules for the project decision process than showing just examples as above.
+This is being tracked under [Document how the KServe project makes decisions](https://github.com/kserve/community/issues/53)

 - [x] **Document how role, function-based members, or sub-teams are assigned, onboarded, and removed for specific teams (example: Security Response Committee).**